Sitio en Español

 Before a landlord or property manager can evict a tenant, they must first provide a notice of termination or notice to quit to the tenant.
 While there are some cases where evicting a tenant is lawful, all too often, landlords will illegally evict lower-paying tenants from rent-controlled apartments.
 They hope that the tenants will give up and leave.

-When you are in dispute with your landlord, it is worth speaking with a tenant lawyer and finding out what your rights are and to what damages you are entitled.
+When you are in dispute with your landlord, it is worth speaking with a tenant lawyer to find out what your rights are and to determine what damages you are entitled to.

 What is the Ellis Act?